shoyeabaslam/ecommerce-website/README.md

 💼 Hire Me for Your Website: Impressed by the seamless design and functionality of JExprez?
 If you're looking to build your own eCommerce website, I'm available for hire!
 With my expertise in web development, I can bring your vision to life and create a stunning platform tailored to your business.

 📞 Contact Me: Interested in discussing your website project or have any questions?
 Feel free to reach out!
-You can contact me at [email protected] to discuss your requirements and explore the possibilities.
+You can contact me at [shoyeab07@gmail.com] to discuss your requirements and explore the possibilities.

 ## Technologies Used